pvtl-pre/tap-made-simple/docs/tap-prereqs/01-download-and-install-cluster-essentials.md

 ## What Did the Script Do?

 This script downloads and installs [Cluster Essentials](https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/index.html) onto each AKS cluster.
-It uses the CLI for [Tanzu Network](https://network.tanzu.vmware.com/) (i.e. [pivnet](https://github.com/pivotal-cf/pivnet-cli)) to download the software by using your Tanzu Network account.
+It uses the CLI for [Tanzu Network](https://network.tanzu.vmware.com/) (i.e. [pivnet](https://github.com/pivotal-cf/pivnet-cli)) to download the software by using a Tanzu Network account.
 The container images for Cluster Essentials are stored on Tanzu Registry.
 The credentials for Tanzu Network and Tanzu Registry are the same.

 ## Values Used From params.yaml